 Each office, site or business division has its own time sheet.

 Manage Time Sheets

-Time sheets are updated automatically when a staff member signs in and out using an iPad.
+Time sheets are updated automatically when a staff member signs in and out.
 As staff come and go each day, their total hours on site are calculated.